 To learn more about Uganda (located in East Africa), visit:

-I’m sure there were better photographers than I at the concert (they moved too fast for me and my camera), but here are some of the photos I took.
-See also the photos I posted on the photos page).
+I’m sure there were better photographers than I at the concert (they moved too fast for me and my camera), but here are some of the photos I took (below).

 If you took photos at the concert (and/or hosted children in your home) and would like to add some of your photos to the gallery, please let Joleen or me know.
 Email them to us (if you have one of our email addresses) or if you need one of our addresses, post a comment or contact us through the contact page, and we’ll let you know where to send them.